 woom 5 Excels for Various Types of Rides and Riders

 Incredible, impressive, gorgeous, superior… the woom 5 is basically every superlative because it really is the best.
 Our testers loved riding it because it was smooth, light, and easy to maneuver.
 Toughing out our neighborhood hills became easier because there was “less bike” to weigh them down.
 Riding around the block over and over again was a blast because the bike was faster and so much more agile than they were used to.
 And long rides with the parents got a big thumbs up.
-Even root-strewn forest trails were easy with the woom 5.
+From bike parks to root-strewn forest trails, riding is easy with the woom 5.

 Seat Height: With a 6″ seat height range of 26.38″ – 32.38″, the woom 5 fits a variety of kid sizes and has plenty of room to grow with your child.
 With the seat set 2″ – 3″ above a child’s inseam (so they can touch the ground with their tiptoes), the woom should fit kids with inseams approximately from 23.5 to 30.5″.
 Setting the bike seat this way allows for optimal leg extension while pedaling.
 As with any bike, it’s better to buy the bike when your child is on the lower to mid part of the spectrum so they have more time to grow with the bike.